 |5'9 & Under||$25||$39||$49||$199 (UPS)|

 |10' & Up||Quote||Quote||Quote||Quote|

-*Special Rates only for Channel Islands, Surf Station & select Used boards.
+*Special Rates apply to Channel Islands, Surf Station & select used surfboards.